-HKIAC's annual two-day practice moot for the 11th Frankfurst Investment Arbitration competition ran from 22-23 February.
+HKIAC's annual two-day practice moot for the 11th Frankfurt Investment Arbitration competition ran from 22-23 February.
 Numerous teams hailing from a variety of both Chinese and international universities attended including: Wuhan University; Northwest University of Political Science and Law; Shandong University; Southwest University of Political Science and Law; Peking University; Shanghai University of Political Science and Law; and the National University of Singapore.

 Visit to Clifford Chance